Create an Airwallex account today

 Senior Fintech Writer

-International payment gateways compared: 6 options for UK businesses
+International payment gateways compared: Top 6 options for UK businesses

 Key takeaways

-• An international payment gateway lets you accept and process payments from customers worldwide in their local currency.
-It handles currency conversion, fraud screening, and compliance.
+• An international payment gateway lets you accept and process payments from customers worldwide in their local currency, while handling currency conversion, fraud screening, and compliance.

-• When you're comparing gateways, focus on FX transparency, supported currencies and payment methods, integration options, and settlement speed.
+• When you're comparing gateways, focus on FX transparency, supported currencies and local payment methods, integration options, settlement speed, and like-for-like currency settlement.

-• Airwallex offers UK businesses a single platform to collect payments in 130+ currencies, convert at interbank rates, and pay out globally, with native integrations into Shopify, WooCommerce, Xero, and NetSuite.
+• Airwallex gives UK businesses one platform to collect payments in 130+ currencies, convert at interbank rates, settle in 20+ currencies without forced conversion, and pay out globally, with native integrations into Shopify, WooCommerce, Xero, and NetSuite.

 International payments are now standard for a lot of UK businesses.
-But managing them well can still be hard.
-Many teams still rely on old banking tools or a mix of platforms, and that often means high FX fees, slow settlement, and manual work.
+Even so, managing them well can still be hard.
+A lot of teams still rely on old banking tools or a mix of platforms.
+That often means high FX fees, slow settlement, and manual work.

 What is an international payment gateway?

 An international payment gateway lets your business accept payments from customers around the world, securely, quickly, and in their local currency.
-Think of it like a translator and a security guard working together at an international airport: it converts currencies, like a translator handles languages, and screens every transaction for fraud, like a guard checks passports.
-The result is simple.
-You can sell globally without building separate payment infrastructure in every market.
+Think of it like a translator and a security guard working together at an international airport.
+One part converts currencies, like a translator handling languages.
+The other screens every transaction for fraud, like a guard checking passports.
+The result is simple: you can sell globally without building separate payment infrastructure in every market.

 An international payment gateway: